louiselessel/Shaders-on-raspberry-pi4/Shader-on-matrix/README.md

 you must first follow the install steps for getting the pi3d library on your pi found here: https://github.com/louiselessel/Shaders-on-raspberry-pi4#dependencies

-Then, to make sure you can use pi3d no matter where you place the matrix code from this repo, you must also download the pi3d repo folder from this link https://github.com/tipam/pi3d, and place it in the "pi" folder (the folder that also has "Desktop", "Documents", "Pictures" etc. in it), see the second picture.
+Then, to make sure you can use pi3d no matter where you place the matrix code from this repo on your pi, you must also download the pi3d repo folder from this link https://github.com/tipam/pi3d, and place it in the "pi" folder (the folder that also has "Desktop", "Documents", "Pictures" etc. in it), see the second picture.

 1. Unzip the folder.